atinuke03/LITA_HR_Data/README.md

-# LITA_HR_Data
+# Project Overview
-This project describes about class assignment documentation on Power BI.
+This project describes the data elicited from employees.
+The Human Resource data generated is to analyze data to uncover insights of various fields with attrition rate of the organization.